anuz123/Social-Network-Analysis/README.md

 2) Creating network showing nodes and edges.
 3) Plotting out the histogram showing node degree.
 4) Highlighting the degrees and layouts.
-5) Showing the huba and authorities.
+5) Showing the hubs and authorities.
 6) Finally showing out the communities.